2013 Infiniti JX Performance

 Handling and Braking

 Many test drivers complain about the Infiniti JX’s numb, ultra-light steering and available 20-inch wheels that they say significantly detract from ride quality.
 With the standard 18-inch wheels, reviewers say the JX’s ride is composed and smooth.
 Many reviewers report that this SUV’s handling is much less sporty than most other Infinitis’, with more body roll than they were expecting.
-Still, a few writers point out that luxury SUV buyers might not care about the JX’s light steering and floaty handling, since these shoppers likely care more about a comfortable ride and luxurious cabin than sporty handling.
+Still, a few writers point out that luxury SUV buyers might not care about the JX’s light steering and floaty handling, since these shoppers likely care more about a comfortable ride and a luxurious cabin than sporty handling.

 - "Designed to be light in the driver's hands, the [steering] system goes way too far and feels excessively numb and removed from the front wheels. … Other than this frustrating oversight, the ride quality of the JX is comfortable if a bit plodding around corners." -- Los Angeles Times